twbs/bootstrap/site/content/docs/4.3/components/navs.md

 {{< callout info >}}
 The base `.nav` component does not include any `.active` state.
 The following examples include the class, mainly to demonstrate that this particular class does not trigger any special styling.

-Regarding accessibility, the active state should also be indicated with the `aria-current` attribute — using the `page` value for current page, or `true` for current item in a set.
+To convey the active state to assistive technologies, use the `aria-current` attribute — using the `page` value for current page, or `true` for current item in a set.
 {{< /callout >}}

 {{< example >}}